anzusystems/common-admin/docs/editor/nodes/content-lock/index.md

 ## Features
 - User can add this separator to separate multiple 2 parts of document - free and paid part

+## Requirements
-- Only one per article, callback to set article field.
+- Only one per document

 ## Node schema